 1. Mary Poppins

-This musical has a strong female lead in the title character but it also has quite the scrapper in Mrs. Banks as well.
-First we will look at Mary.
+This musical has a strong female lead as the title character, but it also has quite the scrapper in Mrs. Banks as well.
+First, we will look at Mary.
 Mary Poppins not only gets rid of her competition to be Jane and Michael’s newest nanny with an astounding wind, she makes no apologies to Mr. Banks when he is interviewing her that this job and whether or not she takes it will be decided by her and her alone.

-We can’t get off this musical until we take a look at Mrs. Banks as well.
-In the movie she is a suffragette.
+Of course, you can’t talk about strong women in Mary Poppins without talking about Mrs. Banks as well.
+In the movie, she is a suffragette.
 This is a group of pioneering feminists from the turn of the twentieth century.
 Unfortunately, Mrs. Banks is so obsessed with her cause and advocating for women’s rights she begins to fail as a mother.
-But it isn’t long before she realizes that her best bet chance of changing the world is through her children and the family unit, which was once scattered, is now whole again.
+However, it isn’t long before she realizes that her best bet chance of changing the world is through her children and the family unit, which was once scattered, is now whole again.

 2. The Wizard of Oz

 Strong females run rampant in this musical, so we might as well start at the beginning.
-First there is Dorothy, the lead character who is hell bent on saving her dog from her mean neighbors clutches she takes off from her home and tries to join a circus.
-Luckily for Dorothy, Professor Marvel tricks her into going back home but not soon enough it would seem.
+First, there is Dorothy, the lead character who is hell-bent on saving her dog from her mean neighbors clutches she takes off from her home and tries to join a circus.
+Luckily for Dorothy, Professor Marvel tricks her into going back home but not soon enough.

-Still, the woman she is sent to kill is an evil woman to her core and we can all agree she deserves to die.
-Yet, we cannot escape the fact that she too, The Wicked Witch of the West, is an extremely strong female character in the story.
-Not only does she want to avenge her sister’s death she needs to take back the ruby slippers that are rightfully hers.
+The Wicked Witch of the West, is an extremely strong female character in the story.
+Not only does she want to avenge her sister’s death, but she also needs to take back the ruby slippers that are rightfully hers.
 And she vows to do this by getting her “little pretty” and her “little dog too.”

 Then there is Glinda, who opposed the Wicked Witch and helps Dorothy escape her clutches by putting the ruby slippers on her feet.
-Also there is Miss Gulch who is mean, sure, but she is angry that the dog continues to come in her yard.
-She has told them time and time again to keep him out but they just ignore her.
-Face it, you would be irritated too.
+Also, there is Miss Gulch who is mean, sure, but she is angry that the dog continues to come in her yard.
+She has told them time and time again to keep him out, but they ignore her.
+Face it: you would be irritated too.